slowrunner/Carl/systests/I2C/README.md

 - SW_I2C_Stress_with_IMU.py   requests set of four DI IMU I2C-mutex-protected component readings roughly 10 times a second
 - test_HW_and_SW_I2C.sh       starts both test programs as background processes, with known log file names
 - monitor_HW_and_SW_logs.sh   tails both test logs with {uptime, processor temperature, and soft I2C error count} in a loop
+- Also SWDistanceSensor.py - tests Distance Sensor using SW I2C (This use to fail quickly - have not tried it lately.)

 REQUIREMENTS:
 - GoPiGo3